alidemirbas/P.IOC/README.md

-Have you ever thought about how it would be if you tried to write IOC or how DI works?
+Have you ever thought about how it would be if you tried to write IOC library or how DI works?
 I guess it's something like that 🙄

 ```csharp